 In just three years, it’s become a shoulder-season must-ride, and this year is no different.
 It’s on every trail user's bucket list, and it’s on O/B’s Spring Hit List.

 Who: Damn near everyone.
 The word is out on Copper City, and folks will likely flock there from as far away as Helena.

-What: Newish singletrack amongst the Montana sage.
-The Southwest Montana Mountain Bike Association (SWMMBA) funded and constructed the serpentine system over the last three summers, and they plan on wrapping up the project for good this year.
+What: Singletrack amongst the Montana sage.
+The Southwest Montana Mountain Bike Association (SWMMBA) funded and constructed the serpentine system between 2017 and 2019.
 The stacked loops offer something for everyone, from mellow, rolling rides to technical, downhill-only terrain.

-When: More than ever, this is a tricky one.
-You’ll be hard-pressed to find a time when Copper City won’t be crowded this spring.
-Conditions are improving daily, but the upper loops will hold snow and then mud through the end of the month, further consolidating traffic.
-As always, if it rains, find a road to ride—keep the trails in good shape for the long season ahead.
+When: You’ll be hard-pressed to find a time when Copper City won’t be crowded this spring.
+But as always, if it rains, find a road to ride—keep the trails in good shape for the long season ahead.

 Where: Due west from Bozeman, a few miles past Three Forks and a few miles north of the interstate.
 Get on I-90 and cruise until you hit the Hwy.
 287 exit.
 Take it and head north until just past the Dolan horses on your left.
 At the top of the rise beyond the horses, there's a quick right-hand turn onto Copper City Rd.
 Bump along the dirt until you reach the large parking lot.

 Why: So you don’t go completely crazy.
 We’re all cooped up after a long winter and champing at the bit to get out.